 - Upper – The upper is the entire top part of the shoe that covers your feet.

 Yonex Shoe Features

-Yonex provides LOTS of features for their shoes (21 features as of the 2020 catalog)!
+Yonex provides LOTS of features for their shoes as seen on their product catalog)!
 They are separated into 4 groups – insole, midsole, sole, and upper – which we defined in the previous section.